John Hines (Australian soldier): World War I

 Away from the front line, Hines developed a record of indiscipline.
 He was court martialled on nine occasions for drunkenness, impeding military police, forging entries in his pay book and being absent without leave.
-He also claimed to have been caught robbing the strongroom of a bank in Amiens, though this is not recorded in his Army service record.
+He also claimed to have been caught burgling the strongroom of a bank in Amiens, though this is not recorded in his Army service record.
 As a result of these convictions, Hines lost several promotions he had earned for his acts of bravery.
 He was also fined on several occasions, and the resulting need for money may have been one of the factors that motivated his looting.
 A member of the 3rd Battalion described Hines as "not normally a weak man but rather one ... uncontrolled".
 An officer from the 45th Battalion stated after the war that Hines had been "two pains in the neck".

 In mid-1918 Hines was discharged from the AIF as being medically unfit due to hemorrhoid problems.
 He arrived back in Australia on 19 October 1918.
 While his Army service file records that he was lightly wounded on two occasions, Hines later claimed to have been wounded five times.